jmp/AssertThat/README.md

 # AssertThat

-This library tries to make AssertJ-style readable assertions usable Swift.
+This library tries to make AssertJ-style readable assertions usable in Swift.

-It is currently experimental and super work in progress.
+It is currently experimental and *super work in progress*.

+## Motivation

-The idea is that instead of having to write things like `XCTAssertEqual("foo", "bar")` we can write something like this instead:
+The idea is that instead of having to write things like `XCTAssertEqual(someVar, "foo")` we can write something like this instead:

-    assertThat("foo").isEqualTo("bar")
+    assertThat(someVar).isEqualTo("foo")

-This also allows more complicated chains of assertions, for example:
+This also allows more complicated assertion chains, for example:

     assertThat("The quick brown fox")
         .startsWith("The")